 - A copy of the offer letter of admission to the degree program.

-Nominations will be reviewed by the Graduate Research Steering Committee (GRSC) in mid-to-late February with decisions subsequently communicated to individual programs in early March.
+Nominations will be reviewed by the Graduate Research Steering Committee (GRSC), with decisions subsequently communicated to individual programs or applicants no later than Friday, March 16.

 The scholarship award will be contingent on acceptance to the degree program and the availability of funds in any given year.
 Possible awards include full-tuition scholarships, maintenance stipends, and individual health insurance coverage as offered by Georgetown University’s student health plan.
 Support may be awarded for up to five years in PhD programs and up to three years in master's or professional programs.
 Stipends for doctoral students will be at least at the level established by the Graduate School for the 2017-18 academic year.
 Continuation of support is contingent on the recipient meeting all relevant University and programmatic academic standards.
 Scholarship terms and award parameters will be at the discretion of the GRSC and the Dean of the Graduate School.
 At least one award is expected for the 2017-18 academic year.